 DNS is one of the foundation protocols of the internet, designed around 1987- which can technologically seem like an eternity based on today’s standards.
-Since then, context of usage of the internet has changed, and the protocol has evolved to support new features like DNSSEC and message size limitations.
+Since then, context of usage of the internet has changed, and the protocol has evolved to support new features like DNSSEC (see What is DNSSEC) and message size limitations.

 DNSSEC is used more and more on the internet in order to increase the global security of the system, but some servers or network components are either not compatible or not properly configured to support this enhancement.
 For example, there are many of firewalls configured to drop EDNS packets or high-length packets, which causes the service to not be compatible with the evolution of the protocol.
 Some old authoritative name servers are not able to support DNS extension, but routinely maintained equipment is compatible.